gtarsia/kuronbka/README.md

 nesasm game.asm
 ```

-The program outuputs a ROM file which should be able to run in any NES emulator
+The program outuputs a game.nes ROM file which should be able to run in any NES emulator

 ### Windows